MicrosoftDocs/cloud-adoption-framework/docs/plan/data-warehouse-migration.md

 Data warehouse migration to Azure Synapse involves tasks that need to be conducted:

-- On-premises, for example, data export
+- On-premises, such as data export.
-- On the network, for example, data transfer
+- On the network, such as data transfer.
-- In the Azure cloud, for example, data transformation, integration, and load
+- In the Azure cloud, such as data transformation, integration, and load.

 The problem is that managing these tasks can be complicated if scripts and utilities are all being developed, tested, and run independently in both on-premises and Azure environments.
 It adds complexity especially if version control, test management and migration execution are not coordinated.